CSC207-UofT/course-project-newtapp/README.md

 1. Install an up-to-date version of Node.js if you do not already have it.
 2. Navigate to `src/front-end/` from the project directory.
-3. `npm ci` to install dependencies.
+3. `npm ci` to install dependencies (don't be alarmed by the warnings, they only concern the dev environment, you can confirm this with `npm audit -production`).
 4. `npm start` to run the web server.